kubernetes-retired/service-catalog/docs/design.md

 Before a Service Instance can be used it must be "bound" to an Application.
 This means that a link, or usage intent, between an Application and the Service Instance must be established.
-This is done by creating a new `Binding` resource:
+This is done by creating a new `ServiceCatalogBinding` resource:

     kubectl create -f binding.yaml

 where `instance.yaml` might look like:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: Binding
+    kind: ServiceCatalogBinding
     metadata:
       name: johnsBinding
     spec:
       secretName: johnSecret
       ...Pod selector labels...

-The Controller, upon being notified of the new `Binding` resource, will then talk to the Service Broker to create a new Binding for the specified Service Instance.
+The Controller, upon being notified of the new `ServiceCatalogBinding` resource, will then talk to the Service Broker to create a new Binding for the specified Service Instance.

 Within the Binding object that is returned from the Service Broker are a set of Credentials.
 These Credentials contain all of the information